IlyaBokovenko/com.chillwaters.timeline/README.md

 # Known Limitations #
 * Due to its design Timeline pre-simulates a huge activities flow in a single Push call.
 Although Timeline internals are greatly optimized, it still may cause a significant CPU/Memory spike in case modelled process is too complex.
 So, probably, it's not good idea to use Timeline in environments requiring stable FPS, or use it in a background thread.
 You can mitigate CPU spikes though by using [PushIteration](Runtime/GlobalTimeline.cs), which spreads the work overall several steps.
 * Without **Purge** Timeline will grow in memory quickly.
-So it's client responsibility to periodically clean Timeline from obsolete actities.
+So it's client responsibility to periodically clean Timeline from obsolete activities.
 * Large activities flow may be hard to analyze and debug.
 I'm currently writing a visual tool for this but it's not ready for release yet.

 # To be done #